Tablettenschrank/Morse-Decoder/README.md

 It works like this:
 1. You press the button for a short time like less then 200ms, it will decode it as a dot (.)
 2. You press the button for a long time like more then 201ms, it will decode it as a dash (-)
-3. If you press the button, it will clear the display and reset the morse code
+3. If you press the button for like 3 seconds, it will clear the display and reset the morse code

 ### What is WOKWi? ###
 ---